 It's time for heroes and villains...

 How melodramatic are you?
-In this course you will refine your acting skills, design a set, get costumed up and perform in different styles of comedy where being a drama queen is okay!
+In this course students will refine their acting skills, design a set, get costumed up and perform in a style of scripted comedy where being a drama gueen is okay!